smaerdlatigid/3D-Material-Synthesis/README.md

 # 3D Material Synthesis
-Estimate surface normals from a single view using multiple light sources and artificial intelligence.
+Estimate high resolution surface normals from a single view using multiple light sources and artificial intelligence.

 ## Generate Training Data with Unity

-4 point sources are placed around a scene to mimic LEDs on a tripod-like structure
+4 light sources are placed around a scene to mimic LEDs on a tripod-like structure

 ![](Figures/Screenshot.png)